 Hiring experienced legal counsel to take care of your claim significantly improves your chances of success with all the recovery efforts you choose to pursue in response to the injury in question.
 Your legal advisers can help you gather evidence and testimony to prove liability, and they will also be instrumental in accurately establishing the full scope of your claimable damages.
 Additionally, personal injury is a very broad area of civil law, and many types of cases unfold under the purview of California’s personal injury statutes.
 It’s vital to find not only an experienced attorney but one who has specific experience handling cases similar to yours.

 When you need a Placer County personal injury attorney to help you recover, it is essential to choose an attorney who has experience handling cases similar to yours.
-The Ewing Law Group has years of professional experience handling various types of personal injury claims, such as:
+The Ewing Law Group, PC has years of professional experience handling various types of personal injury claims, such as:

 Before you can seek any compensation for your damage, you must be ready to prove how the damage happened in the first place and who is responsible for causing it.
 California’s fault rule demands proof of liability before any compensation can be recovered by the plaintiff.
 Success with your personal injury case means you must identify the party or parties responsible for your injury, establish the full scope of your damages, and prove those damages solely resulted from the defendant’s negligence and not some other cause.